madhank93/madhank93.github.io/content/blogs/034-nvidia-gpu-k8s/index.md

 kubectl describe node k8s-worker4
 ```

-You should see an output similar to this.
+Should see an output similar to this.

 ```yml
 Allocatable: